Chapter 6 from the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

 Mathematically, the area under the curves represents the cumulative number of deaths, which can be represented as the integral of the exponent.
 In general, if the function is represented as f(x)=ax, then the integral with respect to x, is

 From this equation, the area under the blue portion of the curve is 20,608, which correlates to the CDC reported number of COVID deaths on April 14th.
 The combined area under the blue and red curves is 73,431, which correlates to the CDC reported number of COVID deaths through May 5th.
-In other words, our simple model accurately simulates the CDC reported COVID crisis.

 The yellow curve approximates the exponential rate of decline in COVID deaths from May 5th to August 4th.
-According to this approximation, by June 7th, the rate of COVID deaths declines to 85 deaths per day, with a cumulative total on August 4th of 85,656.
+Our model approximates that by August 4th the cumulative COVID death count will be 85,656.
 Mathematically, the yellow curve extends to infinity, so must be truncated at some point.
 The CDC combines pneumonia, influenza, and COVID (PIC), deaths into a single number.
 Because a PIC number is used, zero deaths are not possible since both pneumonia and influenza are endemic.
-The question becomes, at what rate of PIC deaths can we truncate our model?
+The minimum value for truncation would be 85 deaths/per day as it’s the endemic rate for pneumonia and influenza we accept as normal.
+Using this metric, our exponential model projects that the COVID epidemic ends on June 7th.
+If you think that’s an absurd assertion based on government and media hyperbole, your skepticism is appropriate.

-The University of Washington projects 243,000 deaths will have occurred by August 4th.
+UW projects 243,000 deaths by August 4th.
 The White House COVID Task Force projects 100,000 deaths by this date.
 Our model, based on a first principles analysis, projects COVID ceases to be an epidemic on June 7th, and by August 4th, 85,656 PIC deaths will have occurred.
-This puts us below both the academic and government projections.
+When pneumonia and influenza deaths our subtracted from our projection, the number of COVID deaths is even further reduced.

 [1] U.S. Death Toll Projections Double As Researchers Measure Impact Of Eased COVID-19 Lockdowns (forbes.com)